Ewing Township, New Jersey

 Ewing Township is a township in Mercer County, in the U.S. state of New Jersey.
-The township falls within the New York metropolitan area as defined by the U.S. Census Bureau.
+The township falls within the Trenton-Princeton metropolitan statistical area (which includes all of Mercer County), which is part of the New York combined statistical area as defined by the United States Census Bureau.
 It borders the Philadelphia metropolitan area and is part of the Federal Communications Commission's Philadelphia Designated Market Area.
-As of the 2020 United States census, the township's population was 37,264, an increase of 1,474 (+4.1%) from the 2010 census count of 35,790, which in turn reflected an increase of 83 (+0.2%) from the 35,707 counted in the 2000 census.
+As of the 2020 United States census, the township's population was 37,264, its highest decennial count ever and an increase of 1,474 (+4.1%) from the 35,790 recorded at the 2010 census, which in turn reflected an increase of 83 (+0.2%) from the 35,707 counted in the 2000 census.

 History

 The earliest inhabitants of present-day Ewing Township in the historic era were Lenni Lenape Native Americans, who lived along the banks of the Delaware River.
 Their pre-colonial subsistence activities in the area included hunting, fishing, pottery-making, and simple farming.
 European settlers, mostly from the British Isles, began to colonize the area in 1699.
 One of the earliest European settlers was William Green, and his 1717 farmhouse still stands on the campus of The College of New Jersey.

 The area that is now Ewing Township was part of Hopewell Township in what was a very large Burlington County at the beginning of the 18th century.
 In 1714 Hopewell was removed from Burlington County and added to Hunterdon County.
 By 1719, the area which was to become Ewing Township had been removed from Hopewell Township and added to the newly created Trenton Township.
 Portions of Trenton Township were incorporated as Ewing Township by an act of the New Jersey Legislature on February 22, 1834, posthumously honoring Charles Ewing for his work as Chief Justice of the New Jersey Supreme Court.
 The township became part of the newly created Mercer County on February 22, 1838.
 After incorporation, Ewing Township received additional territory taken from Lawrence Township and the city of Trenton in 1858.
 In 1894 the city of Trenton took back some of that territory, annexing more in 1900.